Hoyasumii/avengers-endgame/README.md

 [They just both look at each other solemnly.]

 RHODEY: Sync up.
 [They both suit up.]
-Three.. two.. one.
+Three.. two.. one..